Edit

 Tear down all layers

 Run azd down without arguments to tear down resources from all layers.
-When multiple layers exist, azd processes them in reverse order, so dependent resources are removed before the foundational resources they depend on:
+When multiple layers exist, azd processes them in the reverse of the provisioning order, so dependent resources are removed before the foundational resources they depend on:

 azd down